-Throughout the series, you see the Warden's specially enchanted swords, which cut through demons, summoned constructs, and enchantments with ease.
+- Throughout the series, you see the Warden's specially enchanted swords, which cut through demons, summoned constructs, and enchantments with ease.
 Word of God explains that while these swords are indeed magical, their sharpness is simply due to them being really well-made swords.

-Played straight with the Knights of the Cross' holy blades.
+- Played straight with the Knights of the Cross' holy blades.
 One cut right through a steel door.

-One of the evil empire's primary advantages in the Farsala Trilogy is that their folded steel blades ('watersteel') can cut through the Farsalan weapons, though with their superior numbers, much smaller egos, and much greater brains than the first line of Farsalan defenders they hardly need them.
+- One of the evil empire's primary advantages in the Farsala Trilogy is that their folded steel blades ('watersteel') can cut through the Farsalan weapons, though with their superior numbers, much smaller egos, and much greater brains than the first line of Farsalan defenders they hardly need them.

-In the Cross Time Engineer novels, Conrad Stargard has a sword that regularly slices through armor, body parts, anvils, and other swords.
+- In the Cross Time Engineer novels, Conrad Stargard has a sword that regularly slices through armor, body parts, anvils, and other swords.
 He thinks it is just really good steel.
 In reality, it has a diamond edge and was made by the same highly advanced people who accidentally sent him to the 13th century.

-In the Sten novels by Allan Cole and Chris Bunch, the signature weapon of the eponymous hero is an absurdly sharp knife that can cut almost everything, even diamonds.
+- In the Sten novels by Allan Cole and Chris Bunch, the signature weapon of the eponymous hero is an absurdly sharp knife that can cut almost everything, even diamonds.
 And he keeps it hidden inside his arm.

-In The Princess Series, Danielle Whiteshore- Cinderella- possesses an enchanted glass sword as the final gift from her mother's spirit, capable of cutting through anything apart from Danielle's own flesh.
+- In The Princess Series, Danielle Whiteshore- Cinderella- possesses an enchanted glass sword as the final gift from her mother's spirit, capable of cutting through anything apart from Danielle's own flesh.

-In his World's End series, Lin Carter uses a super sharp sword, in Ganelon Silvermane's "Silver Sword", although it won't quite cut anything — there are limits, it seems.
+- In his World's End series, Lin Carter uses a super sharp sword, in Ganelon Silvermane's "Silver Sword", although it won't quite cut anything — there are limits, it seems.

 - In The Silmarillion, the knife Angrist, a knife that can "cleave iron like green wood..."

-Dawn, the ancestral blade of House Dayne.
+- Dawn, the ancestral blade of House Dayne.
 The blade was forged from meteoric iron and is hinted to be of extraordinary quality.
 Arthur Dayne, the Sword in the Morning, notably used it to hack a foe's sword to bits, then chivalrously allowing him to retrieve another sword before slaying him.
 Jaime Lannister also recalls that the sword cut through his tunic and into the flesh beneath when Dayne tapped it against his shoulder to knight him.

-In Everworld, Coo-Hatch steel is used to make absurdly sharp blades.
+- In Everworld, Coo-Hatch steel is used to make absurdly sharp blades.
 The Coo-Hatch show off by cutting a tree into pieces, which stand for several seconds before falling, and then cutting the falling pieces with throwing blades.
 Later, a Coo-Hatch pocketknife is used to tunnel through rock.
 Very slowly.

-In The Inheritance Cycle, Angela the Herbalist has a sword she calls "Tinkledeath" which is so sharp that it can literally cut through anything as if it were custard.
+- In the Inheritance Cycle, Angela the Herbalist has a sword she calls "Tinkledeath" which is so sharp that it can literally cut through anything as if it were custard.
 Throughout the series, all Riders' swords are imbued magically such that they never rust or dull and can defeat or outright ignore most enchantments.
 They're also forged using a rare meteorite that the sword smith Rheunon named "Brightsteel" which has a notable crystalline structure.
 The same is true of Eragon's first Riders' sword, Zar'roc.
 After getting a new sword in Brisingr, Eragon was able to cut through a portcullis and then the door behind it.

-The contemporary fantasy novel Into the Out Of by Alan Dean Foster features an African master woodcarver who furnishes the heroes with wooden knives and spears so sharp they give you a paper-cut like cut just from touching the edges of the blades and can be thrown right through a wall.
+- The contemporary fantasy novel Into the Out Of by Alan Dean Foster features an African master woodcarver who furnishes the heroes with wooden knives and spears so sharp they give you a paper-cut like cut just from touching the edges of the blades and can be thrown right through a wall.
 You can't even quite make out where the edge of one of them ends and the air begins, they're so sharp.
 As one of the characters describes them: